huggingface/hub-docs/tasks/src/feature-extraction/about.md

 ## About the Task

-`Feature extraction` task is to start from initial set of measured data, and build features intended to be informative and non-redundant, facilitating the subsequent learning and generalization steps in text, image & audio processing.
+Feature extraction is the task of building features intended to be informative from a given dataset, and non-redundant, facilitating the subsequent learning and generalization steps in text, image & audio processing.

 ## Use Cases